Veronica Guerin: Memorials and legacy

 A memorial statue to Guerin is located in Dubh Linn Gardens, in the grounds of Dublin Castle.

 On 2 May 1997, at a ceremony in Arlington, Virginia, her name and those of 38 other international journalists who died in the line of duty in 1996 were added to the Freedom Forum Journalists Memorial.
 Her husband addressed the audience: "Veronica stood for freedom to write.
 She stood as light, and wrote of life in Ireland today, and told the truth.
 Veronica was not a judge, nor was she a juror, but she paid the ultimate price with the sacrifice of her life."

 In 2000, Guerin was named as one of the International Press Institute's 50 World Press Freedom Heroes of the past 50 years.

 In 2007, the Veronica Guerin Memorial Scholarship was set up at Dublin City University, offering a bursary intended to meet the cost of fees and part of the general expenses of an MA in Journalism student who wishes to specialise in investigative journalism.

+In May 2019, DCU named a prominent lecture theatre in honour of Veronica Guerin, as part of the university’s Women in Leadership initiative and Project 50:50.
+The Guerin family attended the official naming event.

 Two films have been based on her story: When the Sky Falls (2000), starring Joan Allen as Sinead Hamilton and Veronica Guerin (2003), starring Cate Blanchett.
 A biography titled Veronica Guerin: The Life and Death of a Crime Reporter by Emily O'Reilly, published in 1998, questions the ethics of Guerin's methods of gathering information, and those of the underlying media establishment.
 Guerin's murder was a main inspiration and plot point of progressive metal band Savatage's 1997 concept album The Wake of Magellan.